Franz Melnitzky

-Franz Melnitzky (13 November 1822, Krasíkov – 1 February 1876, Vienna) was an Austrian sculptor.
+Franz Melnitzky (13 November 1822 – 1 February 1876) was an Austrian sculptor.

 Life and work

+Franz Melnitzky was born on 13 November 1822 in Vamberk, Bohemia, Austrian Empire (Czech Republic).
 His father was a stonemason, and he was originally trained for the same profession.
-After deciding to become a sculptor, he went to study in Olmütz, but was dissatisfied there, so he moved to Vienna.
+After deciding to become a sculptor, he went to study in Olomouc, but was dissatisfied there, so he moved to Vienna.
 His application to the Academy of Fine Arts was rejected, but he was able to take private lessons from Josef Klieber.
 In 1851, he took a study trip through Germany.
 A planned trip to Italy never materialized, due to passport issues.
 When he returned, after a brief period with Hanns Gasser, he set up his own studio.